Which side of Niagara Falls is better?

 Both Toronto Pearson Airport and Buffalo Airport offer shuttle bus services, some with group discounts.
 It's worth noting that Toronto is much closer than Buffalo so, unless you're travelling from elsewhere in the US, you're probably better off accessing the falls from the Canadian side.
 There are direct trains twice a day between Toronto's Union Station and Niagara Falls.

 When to visit365 days a year!
 But be warned that it will be very cold in the winter.

 Opening hoursThe falls can be be viewed 24 hours a day.

 What is the price?It is free to view, but you will need to pay parking fees, which can be around $20.

 Will I need a guide?It will definitely help.
-It's worth checking out these best-selling tours.
+It's worth checking out our best-selling tours.

 How to get thereGiven the location of Niagara Falls between two countries, there are unlimited possibilities to get there.
 The most direct way would be by car, but there are various bus and coach options, too - it is best to research online first which would suit you best as part of a larger trip to Canada or the US.